fbk-most/fbk-most.github.io/_includes/home/vision.md

+## Vision

-As societies face rapid transformations and increasing interdependence between technical and social systems, we envision a future in which digital technologies serve as transparent, participatory tools that empower citizens and strengthen collective agency.
-We aim to contribute to how society makes sense of complex challenges—such as implementing inclusive urban policies, addressing congestion in shared spaces and infrastructure, or responding to emergencies—through collaborative and democratic means.
-To this end, we champion a civic vision in which data-driven systems are open, interpretable, and co-designed with the relevant institutions, organizations, and communities.
+As societies face rapid transformations and increasing interdependence between technical and social systems, we envision a future in which digital technologies become essential for society to makes sense of complex environmental, social, and technological challenges and transformation processes.
+This requires not only more effective and efficient analysis and decision-making tools, but also new approaches to democratize the access to these tools.
+To this end, we champion a vision in which data-driven systems are open, interpretable, co-designed with the relevant institutions, organizations, and communities.